Improwised/kb.repairrabbit.github.io/content/tickets/how-to-manage-the-generated-tickets-incase-of-insufficient-stock.md

- In case of insufficient stock, if the ticket has been generated,the system will show a message, "requested product is out of stock"
+ In case of insufficient stock, if the ticket has been generated,the system will show a message, "The requested product is out of stock".